automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Amargasaurus.md

 # Amargasaurus
-## Description: A bizarre, spined sauropod from South America.
+## A bizarre, spined sauropod from South America.